 Monitoring the humidity level in your music room is without a doubt THE most important musical instrument maintenance you will ever do.
 To this end, we have commissioned a scientific instrument company in Germany to produce a precision dial hygrometer.

-This easy-to-read 4″ diameter precision instrument is accurate to a tolerance of 3-5% and is housed in very rugged chrome or gold plated metal enclosure.
+This easy-to-read 4″ diameter precision instrument is accurate to a tolerance of 3-5% and is housed in very rugged metal enclosure with a brass ring around the front.
 The dial face clearly indicates the relative humidity percentages complete with colour codes, including red (dangerously low), yellow (caution) and green (optimum).

 Each hygrometer has been calibrated by the manufacturer and double checked by us utilizing a sling psychrometer.
 These instruments come individually packed complete with an instruction booklet explaining the recalibration process.